quicwg/base-drafts/draft-ietf-quic-transport.md

 The design of QUIC relies on endpoints retaining a stable address for the duration of the handshake.
-An endpoint MUST NOT initiate connection migration before the handshake is confirmed, as defined in section 4.1.2 of {{QUIC-TLS}}.
+An endpoint MUST NOT initiate connection migration before the handshake is confirmed, as defined in {{Section 4.1.2 of QUIC-TLS}}.

 If the peer sent the disable_active_migration transport parameter, an endpoint also MUST NOT send packets (including probing packets; see {{probing}}) from a